epics-modules/opcua/Using-Security.md

 The sources contain an Xca certificate template that can be imported and modified to fit your needs, which will simplify generating new IOC client certificates.

-For the IOC, save the certificate in DER format, the private key as PEM.
+For the IOC, save the certificate in DER or PEM format, the private key as PEM.
 The server may need different formats - refer to the documentation of your server for more details.

 ### Creating Identity Token Certificates